qmuloadmin/betwixt/README.md

  - `mode` indicates the write mode for writing to the files.
 By default it is `append`.
 Currently also supported is `overwrite`.
  - `tag` sets a tag, just a string, on the code block(s).
 This allows filtering on the command line to only tangle code with a certain tag.
 Additional functionality around tags is likely coming soon.
  - `ignore` indicates that the code block should not be tangled, and should be left alone
+ - `cmd` The command to execute when `-e` is passed
+  - Note that cmd must not contain arguments with spaces (e.g. a filename with spaces in it) as no attempt to escape spaces is respected.
+You may have multiple commands with `&&`
  - `prefix` sets a code block to be written to file _before_ contents in visible code blocks are written.
 This is good for hiding boilerplate.
  - `postfix` sets a code block to be written to file _after_ contents in visible code blocks are written.